 The shifts available for an EMT will vary depending on the company you work for.
-Some ambulance services offer regular 8-hour or 10-hour shifts scheduled five or four days per week.
+Some ambulance services offer regular 8-hour or 10-hour shifts, which are scheduled four or five days per week.

 If you work a 24-hour shift, you will be “on-call” during that period.
-This usually means spending your time in the ambulance or at the station and fitting in eating and sleeping between calls.
+This usually means spending time in the ambulance or at the station and fitting in, eating, and sleeping between calls.

-How busy you will be on a given shift depends on where you live, how much EMS coverage there is in that area and other factors that affect public safety.
+How busy you will be on a shift depends on where you live, how much EMS coverage there is in that area, and other factors affecting public safety.

-In some cases, you may not be paid for hours spent sleeping or idle on the job.
-For example, if the job allows you to go home while on-call, or if it sets aside scheduled blocks of five or more hours for sleep breaks, that time may be unpaid.
+In some cases, as an EMT, you may not be paid for hours spent sleeping or idle on the job.
+For example, if the job allows you to go home while on-call or if it sets aside scheduled blocks of five or more hours for sleep breaks, that time may be unpaid.

-However, the Fair Labor Standards Act mandates that employees be compensated for the time at work even if that time is idle if the employee must stay on-call and on-site.
+However, the Fair Labor Standards Act mandates that employees be compensated for their time at work even if that time is idle if the employee must stay on-call and on-site.

 Do EMTs Get Days Off?

-This can be a bit confusing for people accustomed to working a 9-to-5 job, but many EMTs love the flexibility of these work schedules as they can provide for more leisure time than a standard two-day weekend.
+This can be confusing for people accustomed to working a 9-to-5 job, but many EMTs love the flexibility of these work schedules as they can provide more leisure time than a standard two-day weekend.

 Do EMTs Have Set Schedules?

-As noted above, EMT schedules are usually different from the standard office job.
+As noted above, EMT schedules usually differ from the standard office job.
 These schedules can also change and rotate from one week to the next.

 Others find the erratic scheduling to be a challenge for things like securing childcare or managing hobbies.
-Maintaining a healthy sleep schedule amidst frequent shift changes is another major concern for many people working in EMS.
+Maintaining a healthy sleep schedule amidst frequent shift changes is another major concern for many EMS workers.

 How Much Does It Pay To Be An EMT?

-Wages vary by location and experience.
+Wages for an EMT vary by location and experience.
 In general, areas with a high cost of living will receive higher wages than those who live in more affordable cities.

-Other factors, such as the amount of time you’ve worked with one employer, your level of education and the specific ambulance company or hospital who employs you will also factor into your wages and total compensation.
+Other factors, such as the amount of time you’ve worked with one employer, your level of education, and the specific ambulance company or hospital that employs you, will also factor into your wages and total compensation.